mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **The terrain is to be assessed in terms of distance, difficulty or ease of travel, dimension, and safety.**

-* Sun Tzu further breaks down the concept of “terrain” and assesses it in terms of four characteristics.
-Again, this emphasizes this theme of scientific examination into the rules of conflict.
 * The terrain plays a huge role in modern military operations.
 Both the Soviet Union and the United States failed to achieve their objectives in their respective occupations of Afghanistan.
 A huge reason for this is the complex terrain, which was known thoroughly by the locals, but was foreign to the occupying forces.

 **Leadership is a matter of intelligence, trustworthiness, humaneness, courage, and sternness.**